DSAutomations/dockerhass-docs/DockerHASS-docs.md

 sudo apt install git
 git clone https://github.com/DSAutomations/HomeAssistantConfig.git /srv/docker/homeassistant
 ```
 Otherwise, copy your config into the homeassistant directory we just created.
-If you're brand new to homeassistant and don't yet have a config, create a file called `configuration.yaml` in `/srv/docker/homeassistant` and add the following:
+You can use SCP over command line or you can use samba.
+If you're brand new to homeassistant and don't yet have a config, create a file called `configuration.yaml` in `/srv/docker/homeassistant` and add the following to get you started:
 ```
 homeassistant:
 	default_config:
 ```

      - /srv/docker/HomeAssistantConfig:/config